Good Times Roll: Reception

 "Good Times Roll" has generally received positive reviews from critics.
 Greg Prato of AllMusic described the track as one of the "familiar hits" on The Cars and called it a highlight.
 Cash Box said it is "a distinctive and impressive track" with "broad chorus and staccato rhythms."
 The Billboard review of The Cars noted "Good Times Roll" as one of the best cuts, while Jaime Welton, author of 1001 Albums You Must Hear Before You Die, described the track as a "new wave gem".
-Rolling Stone named the song one of Ocasek's "essential songs", praising the "hard-edged midtempo strut, blaring backing vocals, and Ocaseks stylized singing" in the song.
+Rolling Stone named the song one of Ocasek's "essential songs", praising the "hard-edged midtempo strut, blaring backing vocals, and Ocasek's stylized singing" in the song.
 Ultimate Classic Rock named the song the fifth best Cars song, calling it "one of the best side ones, track ones ever."
+Classic Rock History critic Brian Kachejian rated it as the Cars' 7th greatest song, stating that the "forceful driving beat and loud vocal harmonies hit the listener hard in all its new wave rock and roll glory."
 The song was also ranked among the band and Ric Ocasek's best by the New York Times, Esquire, and Inquisitr.
-Billboard Magazine felt that the "moody sound" provided a "nice cynical twist" on the good time lyrics.
+Billboard felt that the "moody sound" provided a "nice cynical twist" on the good time lyrics.